 I don’t usually like stripping furniture, but I thought this might be a relatively easy job since there weren’t a lot of details on the drawers.
 I used Citristrip and a cheap chip brush to spread it around.

-How to strip a waterfall dresser
+How to strip a waterfall chest of drawers

 I paid extra attention to the portions of the drawer that had been drawn on with sharpie markers.